 The juvenile idea of a “bunk buddy” made Scarlett want to cry out in frustration.
 Alice checked in on her often, rapping her knuckles against her door when she noticed her light on during the late-night hours.
 Scarlett could feel the leader’s presence as she extended her calming aura out to her during a conversation.
 She would notice her blue eyes unfocus while studying her as if she were tuning into her emotions.

-Scarlett was just about sick of it after a week, so much so that she had woken up prior to the princess’s morning check and hurried down to the farm.
+Scarlett was just about sick of it after a week, so much so that she had woken up before the princess’s morning check and hurried down to the farm.
 The sun was still rising, so she had not expected anyone to be in the main barn.

 She saw the angel before he noticed her.
 He was in the corner that was converted into a chicken coop; his back was turned, arched as he bent forward slightly to reach into the bucket he held.
 He lifted a fistful of feed out from the oversized can and tossed the mixture haphazardly at his feet.
 The chickens had swarmed him, pecking at the kernels and oats on the ground.

 She had turned to leave him to the barnyard chores when he spoke up.

 Her shoulders fell; she was caught.
 “Morning.”

 “You’re out here early,” Noah remarked.
 There was a hint of amusement in his voice that made Scarlett turn back.
 “Let me guess, wanted to get out before Alice cornered you?”